 Beyond her professional focus, Etten is immersed in supporting ongoing aid efforts to her native Ukraine.
 Her learning interests revolve around intellectual humility, civic engagement, and international development education.

-Etten holds two master’s degrees, one in Ukrainian language and literature from Crimean Engineering and Pedagogical University and the other in comparative and international development education from the University of Minnesota.
+Etten is a Fulbright Scholar and holds two master’s degrees, one in Ukrainian language and literature from Crimean Engineering and Pedagogical University and the other in comparative and international development education from the University of Minnesota.
 She is committed to connecting people, ideas, and cultures and providing leadership development opportunities for the brightest minds of the world.